pfkrajca/CNAttack/README.md

 ```bash
 python example_CNAttack.py input.h5ad --output results/my_analysis
 ```
+The unput .h5ad file should be the PBMC simulated data set provided.
+This can be found ___.
 This way, the same annData file will be use throughout the whole process to ensure clean detection of CNAs.

 ## Required Data Format